yamin-shihab/study-notes/grade_7/math.md

 * Either a tree diagram or a table of outcomes can be used to represent possible outcomes of events.
 * A tree diagram starts and branches out for each event.
 The amount of branches from each branch is the possible number of outcomes.
 The amount of branches at the end is the total overall amount of possible outcomes.
 * A table of outcomes only works with **2** events (unless you want to traverse the nth dimension).
 It is a table where the rows represent the possible outcomes of the first event, and the columns represent the second.

+## Fraction Operations
+* Equivalent fractions are fractions that all represent the same amount, despite being different (imagine groups of small pizza slices being in the shape of one big pizza slice). *(3/9, 1/3, 2/6)*
+* An equivalent fraction can be made from a fraction by multiplying/dividing both the numerator and the denominator by the same number. *(2/5 -> 4/10)*
+* A simplified fraction is the smallest possible equivalent fraction for a fraction.
+* To find one for a fraction, divide the numerator and denominator by the largest common factor. *(65/100's largest common factor is 5 -> 65 / 5 = 13, 100 / 5 = 20 -> simplified fraction: 13/20)*
+* There are **2** ways to represent a number larger than **1** with a fraction.
+* An improper fraction has a numerator larger than or equal to the denominator. *(3/2, 5/5, 6/2)*
+* A mixed number is a whole number along with a proper fraction beside it. *(5 3/4, 2 4/6, 1 6/10)*
+* To convert from improper to mixed, divide the numerator by the denominator, that's the whole number, then the remainder is the numerator. *(5/4 -> 1 1/4)*
+* To convert from mixed to improper, multiply the whole number by the denominator, add that to the numerator, then write the result on top of the denominator. *(2 3/5 -> 13/5)*
+* A common denominator is a denominator that's the same between two numbers. *(3/5, 1/5)*
+* To make a fraction's denominator common with another, multiply/divide both the numerator and denominator till it is. *(3/6, 1/12 -> 6/12, 1/12)*
+* To add fractions, make sure there is a common denominator, then just add the numerators and keep the denominators the same. *(2/7 + 3/7 = 5/7)*
+* To subtract fractions, make sure there is a common denominator, then just subtract the numerators and keep the denominators the same *(4/6 - 3/6 = 1/6)*